sanger-pathogens/iva-publication/README.md

 the IVA manuscript (submitted).

-For all of the scripts in this repository to work, you will need IVA (and its dependencies) installed.
-This README assumes that the reader has read the publication and supplementary material.
+For all of the scripts in this repository to work, you will need IVA (and its dependencies) installed, and also the Python package [Fastaq] [fastaq] installed.
+This README
+assumes that the reader has read the publication and supplementary material.